jon-atkinson/pySorts/README.md

 ## Testing the Application

-Currently all backend modules are fully tested but the frontend is not.
+Currently all backend modules are fully tested (including mocking Redis DB interactions) but the frontend is not.

 ### Running the backend tests